 Minnesota State Grant

-The annual Free Application for Federal Student Aid (FAFSA) must be received by the federal processing center no later than 30 days after the start of the semester for which the student is applying.
+The annual Free Application for Federal Student Aid (FAFSA) must be received by the federal processing center within 30 days of the start of the semester for which the student is applying.

 To be considered for Minnesota State Grant, for the applicable terms, students at Minnesota State University, Mankato, must submit their annual Financial Aid application (FAFSA) to the federal processor no later than the dates corresponding to the semester you are attending.

 Applications received at the federal processing center after the dates indicated above will not receive State Grant funding for that term.
 Apply on-line now, if you have not already done so, at https://studentaid.gov.

 The Minnesota State Grant provides undergraduate students, who demonstrate financial need, with assistance in meeting the cost of attendance at eligible Minnesota public and private post-secondary institutions.
 It is funded through the MN Office of Higher Education.
 Program funds are allocated to MOHE by the State Legislature.
 The Minnesota State Grant is money that does not have to be repaid.